-To apply, prospective students should submit the George Mason University Admissions Application (https://www2.gmu.edu/admissions-aid/apply-now/), a copy of official transcripts from each college and graduate institution attended, a current résumé, and an expanded goals statement.
-Applicants should also include three letters of recommendation.
-TOEFL or IELTS scores are required of all international applicants.
+To apply for this program, prospective students should submit the George Mason University Admissions Application (https://www2.gmu.edu/admissions-aid/apply-now/) and its required supplemental documentation, a goals statement, and three letters of recommendation.

 The GRE is not required for admission into this program.